Faculty & Staff

 This is my third year at St. Charles and I am very excited to be a part of transitioning our school to the Classical Liberal Arts.
 Prior to coming to St. Charles, I was a principal assistant, district coordinator and a music teacher.
 Outside of school I love being in the outdoors, camping and hiking with my husband, Sam, two kiddos, David and Abby, and our two dogs, Dawg and Mica.

-My name is Kayleen Stragier and I am co-teaching in the 2/3 combined classroom.
-This is my 2nd year in this classroom and my 9th year of teaching.
+My name is Kayleen Stragier and I am teaching preschool this year.
 St. Charles has always played a huge role in my life.
 I am a proud alum of St. Charles (class of '99), my mom taught here for several decades, and my brothers, nephews, and nieces all graduated from here.
 The St. Charles community has always had a family sense to me, so when I came to teach here it felt like I was coming home.
 When I am not teaching I enjoy the outdoors, running, baking, and spending time with my husband, daughter, and dog.

 I received my BA from Washington State University in Elementary Education with a minor in Early Childhood Education.
 I have been part of the St. Charles community since 1994.
 I have teaching experience in Preschool, Second Grade and First Grade.

 I am so excited to be joining the St. Charles community, and feel blessed to share in this journey of faith, joy, and an exploration of what is good, true, and beautiful!

 Catholic schools have been a home for longer than I can remember, and there is nowhere I would rather teach than in an environment such as this!
 I have had the pleasure of spending most of my life connected to Catholic education, having attended St. Aloysius, Gonzaga Prep, and Gonzaga University.
 I went on to receive my masters from Washington State University.